DaniBodor/OrgaMovie_v3/README.md

 ## How to install OrgaMovie
-1) [Download](https://github.com/DaniBodor/OrgaMovie_v3/archive/refs/heads/main.zip) this repository by clicking on the link or on the green 'Code' button above and 'Download ZIP' (or use git pull).
+1) [Download](https://github.com/DaniBodor/OrgaMovie_v3/archive/refs/heads/main.zip) this repository by clicking on the link or on the green 'Code' button above and 'Download ZIP' and extract the zip file (or use git pull).
-2) Extract your zip file
-3) Start FIJI and go to _Plugins>Install..._
+2) Start Fiji and go to _Plugins>Install..._
     <img src="https://user-images.githubusercontent.com/14219087/153043733-e1f90753-01e7-4e4d-b06d-753f97aff7df.png" width=40%>

-4) Select OrgaMovie_v3.ijm from the location you downloaded and unzipped to and save it into you _.../fiji.app/plugins/Scripts/Image/Hyperstacks/_ folder (or some other location you prefer)
+3) Select OrgaMovie_v3.ijm from the location you downloaded and unzipped to and save it into you _.../fiji.app/plugins/Scripts/Image/Hyperstacks/_ folder (or some other location you prefer)
-5) Restart Fiji and it will show up in your Image>Hyperstacks menu (or whatever other location you chose)
+4) Restart Fiji and it will show up in your Image>Hyperstacks menu (or whatever other location you chose)
     <img align="middle" src="https://user-images.githubusercontent.com/14219087/153886279-068b4ebf-1fbd-413e-bb91-364a03c67622.png" width=40%>

-### External content required before you can run the macro
+### External content required before you can run OrgaMovie
-There is a bit of external content required for this macro which may or may not be present on your installation of Fiji.
+There is a bit of external content required which may or may not be present on your installation of Fiji.
 After installing any of these, you need to restart Fiji for it to actually work.
 <img align="right" src=https://user-images.githubusercontent.com/14219087/153417850-0e500496-99b5-48d1-b6ee-7d646df1e794.png width=45%>

 You can check which (if any) of these are already installed by hitting Ctrl+l or just l (= lowercase L) in Fiji to open the focus search bar and start typing the plugin/extension name.
 If it's installed, it will be listed in the Commands list on the left.